graphql/graphql-over-http/README.md

 ## POST

 A GraphQL POST request instructs the server to perform a query, mutation or subscription operation.
-A GraphQL POST request should have a body which contains values of the request parameters encoded according to the value of `Content-Type` header of the request.
+A GraphQL POST request MUST have a body which contains values of the request parameters encoded according to the value of `Content-Type` header of the request.

-When sending a POST request to a GraphQL server a client MUST include a body.

-A client MUST include a `content-type` with a POST request.
+A client MUST include a `Content-Type` with a POST request.

 ### Example